 Publication Date: September 2017

-Little Fires Everywhere was January’s read for book club (Consensus: good books but some parts were unrealistic).
+Little Fires Everywhere was January’s read for book club (Consensus: good book but some parts were unrealistic).
 There was a wait list of over 300 at the public library so I begrudgingly ordered it off Amazon.
-It read like a fine tuned young adult novel – easy.
+It read like a fine tuned young adult novel, smooth.

 Thanks for stopping by,